Farmington Canal Heritage Trail – GPS and Trip Planning now available!

 Bronx Greenway Mosholu Pelham System

-One of the best bicycle path networks in the New York Metro Region is located in the Bronx.
+One of the best bike path networks in the New York Metro Region is located in the Bronx.
 While many counties and cities in our region have great bicycle paths, a common issue among many of them is connectivity.
 Perhaps they run a few miles and stop.
 Or perhaps one trail is unable to connect to another thanks to a missing piece.
-The Bronx is fortunate in this regard in that a number of bike paths connect together into a system that stretches almost entirely across the borough.
-As shown on the excerpt of the NYC Bike Map below, the Mosholu-Pelham Greenway System is the spine of a large network of trails that connects cyclists to attractions such as Orchard Beach, City Island, the Bronx Zoo, the New York Botanical Gardens as well as many local neighborhoods, great restaurants, employment sites, universities, swimming pools, golf courses (including mini-golf courses) and more.
+The Bronx is fortunate in this regard in that a number of Bronx bike paths connect together into a system that stretches almost entirely across the borough.
+As shown on the excerpt of the NYC Bike Map below, the Mosholu-Pelham Greenway System is the spine of a large network of Bronx bike paths that connect cyclists to attractions such as Orchard Beach, City Island, the Bronx Zoo, the New York Botanical Gardens as well as many local neighborhoods, great restaurants, employment sites, universities, swimming pools, golf courses (including mini-golf courses) and more.

 NYC Bike Map